AaltoSciComp/scicomp-docs/triton/tut/connecting.rst

 Windows
 -------
+If you are running Win10 with a recent update you should be able to follow the same instructions as the linux/mac installation.
+The only difference is that your config file and .ssh folder are in ``C:\Users\username\.ssh``, so anytime a tutorial refers to ``~/.ssh`` use ``C:\Users\username\.ssh`` instead. to start the CLI on a windows machine run the cmd command (start -> run -> cmd).

-You need to install a ssh client yourself:  `PuTTY <https://www.chiark.greenend.org.uk/~sgtatham/putty/>`__ is the standard one.
-If you want to run graphical programs, you need an X server on
+If this doesn't work, you need to  install a ssh client yourself:
+`PuTTY <https://www.chiark.greenend.org.uk/~sgtatham/putty/>`__ is the standard one.

+In both instances, if you want to run graphical programs, you need an X server on
 Windows: see this
 `link <http://www.geo.mtu.edu/geoschem/docs/putty_install.html>`__ for
 some hints.
 (Side note: putty dot org is an advertisement site trying to get you to install something else.)

-You should configure this with the hostname, username, and save the settings so that you can connect quickly.

-If you are outside the Aalto networks, you need to first connect to ``kosh.aalto.fi`` or some other server, and then use the Linux instructions to connect to Triton.

 Advanced options
 ----------------